Women in death care in the United States: Present-day

 Small family owned funeral homes are still in practice, although large specialist organizations managing funerals have gained prominence due to societal and technical changes and the institutionalization of death.
 “The funeral industry is laden with sexism and specific roles based on sex.”
-During the 1960s and 1970s, there was a stigma against females as funeral directors that lasted until 1980; it was extremely difficult for women to find employment in the funeral industry outside of a family practice.
+During the 1960s and 1970s, there was a stigma against women as funeral directors that lasted until 1980; it was extremely difficult for women to find employment in the funeral industry outside of a family practice.

-Women have recently started to regain prominence in the funeral industry, as more than half (57%) of mortuary science students are women.
+In the 2010s, women started to regain prominence in the funeral industry.
+As of 2015, more than half (57%) of mortuary science students are women.
 Funeral homes such as White Lady Funerals have a staff completely composed of women.